 Who can vote for the Emmy Awards?

 The Emmy award is a symbol of peer recognition.
 The Academy has over 22,000 members, divided into 30 peer groups of specialized fields.
 The members of each peer group vote on the nominees and winners for categories pertaining to their area of specialty.
-If you are a professional in the television industry you be eligible for membership, and those voting.
+If you are a professional in the television industry you are eligible for membership, and those voting.
 Find out How to Join.

 I am a member, how can I update my contact or login information?